kevin-lyn/Dratini/README.md

 let request = LogInRequest(parameters: LogInParameters(username: username,
                                                        password: password))
 let requestID = RequestQueue.shared.add(request)
-// Observe by using requestID, the observer will be removed by RequestQueue after the request is finished. requestQueue.addObserver(for: requestID) { (result: Result<LogInResponse>) in
+// Observe by using requestID.
+// The observer will be removed by RequestQueue after the request is finished. requestQueue.addObserver(for: requestID) { (result: Result<LogInResponse>) in
     guard let response = result.response else {
         // Show error message